 Banner Images & Text ¶

-You can spice up the look of a category page by adding a banner at the top.
+You can custom design the look of a category page by adding a banner at the top.
 To add a banner, you need to copy/paste a bit of code on top of the category page body text:

 [banner | Generic Title | image = IMAGE ID # | subtitle = Generic sentence about stuff. | link1 = [link|http://www.something.com|Link 1] | link2 = [link|http://www.something.com|Link 2] ]